oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.1.61 Use of Multiple Stars in SKU <a id='use-of-multiple-stars-in-sku'></a>

-For each stock keeping unit it MUST be tested that the it does not contain multiple unescaped stars.
+For each stock keeping unit it MUST be tested that it does not contain multiple unescaped stars.

 > Multiple `*` that match zero or multiple characters within a model number introduce ambiguity and are therefore prohibited.